 WGST — Western Greenland Summer Time

-See what WGST means, when UTC-2 applies in Greenland, and how to compare or convert it with other time zones.
+See what WGST means, when UTC-2 applies in Greenland, and compare it with other time zones using live conversion tools.

 How to Convert WGST to Other Time Zones

-4. Export and share the result: After selecting the purple time range, use the export options shown by the tool: ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is especially useful if you need to send a confirmed meeting slot to a distributed team, attach a calendar file for a research briefing, or share a link so everyone can review the same WGST-to-local-time comparison without recalculating offsets manually.
+Export and share the result: After selecting a range, use the export options shown on the page: ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+These options help when you need to send a confirmed meeting window to a distributed team, attach the time block to a calendar event, or share a direct link so everyone sees the same WGST-based comparison.

 About Western Greenland Summer Time (WGST)

-Western Greenland Summer Time (WGST) is a seasonal daylight saving time abbreviation used for parts of Greenland during the summer period.
-Its exact offset is UTC-2:00, which means local clock time in WGST is two hours behind Coordinated Universal Time; when it is 12:00 UTC, it is 10:00 AM WGST.
+WGST stands for Western Greenland Summer Time.
+Its exact offset is UTC-2, which means local time in WGST is two hours behind Coordinated Universal Time.

 WGST and Daylight Saving Time